Paul Staake

 Paul Cory Staake (December 26, 1898 – April 7, 1971) was an American football coach and college administrator.
-He was the head football coach at Kalamazoo College in Kalamazoo, Michigan.
-He held that position for the 1918 season.
-His coaching record at Kalamazoo was 1–2.
+He served as the head football coach at Kalamazoo College in Kalamazoo, Michigan for one season, in 1918, compiling a record of 1–2.

 Staake also played college football at Kalamazoo.
 He later served as president of Webber College in Babson Park, Florida.